larrybotha/everything/places/countries/Ecuador.md

 #### Transport

-Operazuaytur to historical centre, taxi: $1.75
+Operazuaytur to historical centre, taxi: $1.75.
+Taxis seem to run their meters starting at +-57c

 #### Restaurants